keptlocal

 Most online PDF tools — including the popular ones — upload your files to their server, process them there, and serve the result back.
 They publish privacy policies that say files are deleted after some number of hours, but you have no way to verify that.
 With keptlocal, the question doesn't arise: the file simply never leaves your machine.

 This matters most for documents you wouldn't share casually — contracts, financial records, ID scans, medical paperwork.
-Use keptlocal whenever the content is private and you'd rather not trust a third-party server with it.
+Merging a PDF without uploading it means no exposure window, no third-party retention policy to worry about, and no account required.
+Use keptlocal whenever the content is private and a cloud service is one step too many.

 Frequently asked questions